 Using Moodle, e-mail or paper exchange your inquiry group members will review your paper in support of revision at least once before final submission.
-The paper will be due via Moodle or e-mail (clare@lclark.edu) on or before July 26.
+The paper will be due via Moodle or e-mail (clare@lclark.edu) by December 12.